(Photo credit: NordWood Themes via Unsplash.)

 You’ve researched the weather in your destination and planned your outfits accordingly.
 And you’ve rolled everything neatly into packing cubes, of course.
 But what else should you bring?
-Granted, you may not need all of these things, but nine times out of 10 you’ll be really glad you packed them.
+You can always find room for these super-handy items:

 Earplugs.
 These are de rigueur no matter the destination.
 Look at it this way: It’s bound to be noisy at some point on your trip when you want quiet.
 And earplugs take up zero space.

 A jacket, windbreaker, or sweater, no matter how warm your destination may be.
 You didn’t sign up for a cruise to sit inside because it’s too chilly on the deck.
 It can be cool and windy on the rail, especially at night.
 The same goes for the balcony outside your stateroom or that romantic beach at midnight.

 Travel-size stain remover.
 For that jet lag-induced coffee spill or that grass stain incurred while snacking on baguettes in the shadow of the Eiffel Tower, portable stain removers can save you embarrassment, in addition to saving money on dry cleaning.

 Dryer sheets.
 Sometimes, clothes you pull out of storage for a vacation smell like they’ve been in the attic for years.
 If you don’t want to walk around smelling like mothballs or stale polyester, slide dryer sheets between layers of clothes.

 Power strip or extension cords.
 Practically anywhere you stay, a couple of outlets may be all you get.
 If you plan on charging phones, laptops, tablets, and cameras, or if you’re bringing a hair dryer or curling iron, you’re going to be happy you brought a power strip.